sreekmtl/texttogeojson/README.md

 ```
 ## 2. Warnings

 I haven't tested all kinds of fonts yet.
-Right now it only reads M,L,Q and Z of glyph paths.
-So complex fonts won't get perfectly converted.
+Right now it only reads M,L,Q, C and Z of glyph paths.
+Only tested with ttf and otf fonts yet.

 ## 3. Screenshots
 ![alt text](https://github.com/sreekmtl/textToGeoJSON-demo/blob/main/preview/ss-4.png)